lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 you will almost certainly also need to specify uri and system.
 The options, in detail, are:

 name
   A string identifying the software project.
-This can be arbitrary, and is only used within dbuild, although you will want to use something meaningful, like "akka" for Akka, or "scala-arm" for the Scala ARM project.
+The name can be arbitrary and it is only used within dbuild, although you will want to use something meaningful, like "akka" for Akka, or "scala-arm" for the Scala ARM project.

 system
   A string that describes the build system used by this software project.
-Valid values are currently "scala" (custom for the Scala project), "sbt", "ivy", and "assemble".
+Possible values are "scala" (specific to build the Scala project), "sbt", "ivy", and "assemble".
 Additional mechanisms will be added soon (Maven support is in the works).
-If not specified, "sbt" is assumed.
+If unspecified, "sbt" is used.

 uri
   A string pointing to the source repository for this project.
 It can be git-based (if the uri begins with ``git://`` or ends with ``.git``), or svn (schemes ``http://``, ``https://``, ``svn://``, only if an svn repository is detected).
-Other source repository formats may be added in the future.

-  The uri may optionally be prefixed with a ``'#'`` and either a commit hash, an svn version, or a branch name.
-For example:
+  A git/svn uri may optionally be followed by a ``'#'`` and either a commit hash, an svn version, or a branch name.
+For example, in:

   .. code-block:: javascript